marschall/directory-keystore/README.md

 A Java keystore that allows you to place certificates in a directory.
 This is interesting for example in Linux where the system certificates are in `/etc/ssl/certs/` on Ubunut and ´/etc/pki/tls/certs´ on RHEL.

-We read certificates and certificate chains file with the folowing extensions
+We read certificates and certificate chains file with the following extensions

 * `.pem`
 * `.crt`